stoat-dev/stoat-action/docs/docs/company/team.md

 ### [Liren Tu](https://www.linkedin.com/in/tuliren/)

-Liren is a software engineer who loves to learn, build, and automate.
-At [LiveRamp](https://liveramp.com), he developed and maintained multiple internal developer tools while leading application teams focused on data engineering at the petabyte scale.
+At [LiveRamp](https://liveramp.com), Liren developed and maintained multiple internal developer tools while leading application teams focused on data engineering at the petabyte scale.
 At [Scale AI](https://scale.com), he was a founding engineer for the Scale NLP team, working relentlessly on taking the product from zero to product-market-fit.
 Most recently at [Airbyte](https://airbyte.com), Liren authored and optimized some of the most commonly used data connectors across databases, data warehouses, and blob storages.